Being a Senior Developer is more than being a long serving developer

 I chose to move.

-Now I realise that the maintainability of our code is one of our most important skills.
+Now I realise that the maintainability of our code is one of our most important skills as a developer.
 It's often said that we write code once and maintain it ten times.
 Most importantly, other people maintain it.
 If your code isn't maintainable, then bugs happen.
-If your code is not maintainable, it can bring down companies.

 developers who have always been senior may not learn the importance of maintainability.
 They never have the pleasure of being told off by more senior developers for sloppy, non-reusable code.
 They didn't have the privilege of being humble and being shown how to write code that others can work with.
 Nobody complains to them about their code because they are always more senior.
 So they tend to get away with it, and often end up in charge of a hard-to-maintain monolith that nobody wants to work with.

 Senior developers should recognise that without exposure to different working dynamics, or other developers who have worked in different environments, they may be missing out.

 Management should compliment in-house, home-grown senior developers with senior developers who have experience where they were not the most senior.
 Well rounded senior developers with a broad range of experience, who are not afraid to speak up when code is not written with others in mind.